rsankar11/PasswordManager/README.md

 # Password Manager
 This application serves as a local password manager that can provide and store auto-generated passwords for specified websites.
 Features include:
-  - Searching for stored passwords by Website
+  - Searching for stored passwords by Website name
   - Automatically copying the password to the keyboard after hitting generate password
   - Auto-populating the email field based on stored email on file